danzelbel/harser/README.md

 Required
 - `harser.template.restsharp.cs`: The handlebars template to use for RestSharp.
 - `harser.template.fetch.js`: The handlebars template to use for Fetch.
+- `harser.template.githubActions.js`: The handlebars template to use for Github Actions JavaScript.
+- `harser.template.githubActions.yml`: The handlebars template to use for Github Actions YAML.
+- `harser.template.githubActions.README.md`: The handlebars template to use for Github Actions README.

 Optional
 - `harser.requestHeaders.preset.1`: The handlebars template to use for header preset 1.